Politics and Sociology BSc (Hons) – 2024 entry

 - Virginia Commonwealth University, US

 There are lots of advantages to taking part in a study exchange, including exposure to a different culture and the challenges of living in a new country, and the opportunity to learn a new language and experience new teaching practices and approaches to political science and international relations.

-You will also acquire a fresh perspective on your subject matter that significantly improves performance in your final year.
+You will also acquire a fresh perspective on your subject matter that can significantly improve performance in your final year.